LGBTQIAP2+ @ Bates

 Maine Family Planning staff provide compassionate, confidential health services, regardless of your gender identity or expression.
 Whatever decisions you make about your health, we listen and provide support without judgment.

 Gender Affirming Healthcare Services at Maine Family Planning include:

-- Hormonal transition therapy & monitoring for trans people 18 years old & over
+- Hormonal therapy & monitoring for trans people 18 years old & over

 - Onsite self-injection lessons for hormone injections